Eseohe281/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd is used to Display the content of the /etc/passwd file. cat /etc passwd/etc/hosts is used to Display the content of /etc/passwd and /etc/hosts tail /etc/passwd is used to Display the last 10 lines of /etc/passwd
+cat /etc/passwd is used to Display the content of the /etc/passwd file. cat /etc passwd/etc/hosts is used to Display the content of /etc/passwd and /etc/hosts tail /etc/passwd is used to Display the last 10 lines of /etc/passwd head /etc/passwd is used to display the first 10 lines